2D to 3D Disney’s circle of life

 July 19th, 2019

-Looking at the new trend of live-action movies being adapted from animated films.
-Why audiences are still eager to see them and are they superior?
+Looking at the new trend of live-action adaptions of beloved animated films, why are audiences still eager to see them, are they superior?

 The dramatic red and orange burnt sky.
 The epic African lyrics bursting through the speakers.
 The shrouded yellow sun, filling the scene.
 It is one of the most famous openings in film history and one that is ingrained in the minds of a generation who grew up on The Lion King.